newatoms/beta/_private/customers/stby/pitches/service-design-in-mothers-love.md

 ## Motivation

-Caring for some one always influences the way you behave towards them. this could be by going out of your way to give them a smile, being brutal honest because you think they need it or lying about something in order to protect them.
-This behavior feels extremely natural, but I think that by comparing this to service design we can make some fun and interesting connections that introduces service design in a different way.
-Because it is such a relatable subject it could be an effective item to be shared by others trough social media.
+Caring for someone always influences the way you behave towards them.
+This could be by going out of your way to give them a smile, being brutally honest because you think they need it, or lying about something in order to protect them.
+This behavior feels extremely natural, but by comparing this to service design we can make some fun and interesting connections that introduces service design in a different way.
+Because it is such a relatable subject it could be an effective item to be shared by others through social media.